YeeticusFinch/Antistasi-Plus---Fancy-Factions/README.md

 ### Invading Faction: Separatists [3AS and Opposition mods]
 - It's just all droids lol

+Note - the star wars mode could have either faction be the occupier or the invader
 ## World War II - Eastern Front

 ### Ocupant Faction: Germany [VIOC, WW2 Armored Cars, GEIST, IFA3 mods]